- About

 To make blonde roux:

-Making brown roux takes time and attention.
 To make brown roux:

 Roux is one of the most versatile bases in cooking, quietly working behind the scenes to give body, texture, and depth to many dishes.
 From French classics to Southern comfort food, roux serves as the foundation for recipes across different cuisines.
 Depending on how long it's cooked, roux can support everything from delicate, creamy sauces to rich, hearty stews.